 Since I am more stubborn than the Universe (plus, I knew that I only had one (one!) nice, sunny, travel-able day between snowstorms), I pulled into the repair shop lot an hour and a half late, spare in place, having been stuck behind a County plow going four (four!) miles per hour for an excruciating amount of time (seriously, Universe?).

-By the end of the day, I had a flawless new windshield (and it was clean!), as well as new wiper blades (they’re black, so I’ve been calling them stealth wipers) and a patched, fully inflated tire.
+By the end of the day, I had a flawless new windshield (and it was clean thanks to my new homemade windshield washer fluid!), as well as new wiper blades (they’re black, so I’ve been calling them stealth wipers) and a patched, fully inflated tire.
 It may only be a few days until I get my first chip or crack, so I’m enjoying the wholeness of the windshield while I still can.